dubo-dubon-duponey/dckr/README.md

 Otherwise (or if you don't brew):

-  * clone somewhere
+  * clone "somewhere"
-  * add somewhere to your path.
+  * add "somewhere" to your path

 ## Gotcha